danramteke/devlog/_posts/2013-02-18-find-options-in-xcode-documentation.md

 published: false
 ---

-# How does it work?
+# Limiting Xcode Docs Searches

 Xcode searches all available documentation sets by default.
 This is annoying when developing for the latest version of iOS, and a result comes back from every previous documentation set.